-The 66-year-old coach felt that the Copa America holder could have upset the home side had the team's No.10 not failed to convert from the spot early on.
+The 66-year-old coach felt that the Copa America holders could have upset the hosts had their No.10 not failed to convert from the spot early on

-The Copa America champion was awarded a penalty just 14 minutes in when David Luiz pulled down Diego Lugano in the area, offering the underdogs an opportunity to take advantage of a very nervy start from the home side.
+The Copa America champions were awarded a penalty just 14 minutes in when David Luiz pulled down Diego Lugano in the area, offering the underdogs an opportunity to take advantage of a very nervy start from the hosts.

-However, Forlan's spot kick was saved by Julio Cesar and although Uruguay looked set to force extra time, with Edinson Cavani cancelling out Fred's opener, the team ultimately succumbed to an 86th-minute header from Paulinho.
+However, Forlan's spot kick was saved by Julio Cesar and although Uruguay looked set to force extra time, with Edinson Cavani cancelling out Fred's opener, they ultimately succumbed to an 86th-minute header from Paulinho.